-When it comes to workplace efficiency, every little bit helps.
+When it comes to finding the best computer setup for workplace efficiency, every little bit helps.
 With so many workers spending their day in front of a computer, it is more important than ever that we find a way to make computer usage as efficient as possible; technology can only help up to the user’s capacity.
 How, then, can we increase the user’s capacity?

 The easiest way to help productivity is also free!
 Remove clutter from your workplace.
 This is unfortunately difficult to do with a bulky computer tower sitting on the desk, or clumsily tucked underneath so it is kicked every time you adjust in your seat.
 The truth is, computers have gotten smaller, and it is time we take advantage of that.
 By having a smaller computer (the small box below the monitors seen in the picture) the clutter of the workspace is diminished, which results in more productivity and happier employees.

 An employee can only work on what they can see, so why limit your field of vision?
 The average computer monitor has a screen size smaller than twenty-four inches.
 This means a limited field of vision which means less productivity.
 You may think the answer is simple, get a bigger monitor; you would be half right.
 Simply buying a bigger monitor will increase the field of vision your computer monitor can accommodate, but a curved screen can increase the field of vision while assisting in other ways, too.
 A flat monitor, even the standard sized flat monitors, distort the image on the screen which leads to increased eye strain.
 Flat monitors emit the image both at and past the viewer.
 The direct line of sight means that unless the view is looking directly center, there is a small amount of distortion to the image, which gets worse as the image gets closer to the edge.
 (Many of you at this point are scanning the edges of your monitor trying to see the distortion, we will wait).